Installing tinyDialog on your Website in HTML

 for pink):

-Connect a Button with a Popup-Widget
+b) Connect a custom Button with a Popup-Widget

 If you want to open a floating widget when a user clicks on a specific button or link on your website, you need to add the data-tinydialog-openwidget